 If you're planning a visit:

-Give yourself a whole day because there's a lot to see.
+Give yourself a whole day.
+There's a lot to see.
 The place is huge!

-The sun can be intense, and you will do a lot of walking, so wear a hat, sunscreen, and comfy shoes.
+The sun can be intense.
+You will do a lot of walking.
+So wear a hat, sunscreen, and comfy shoes.

 Getting an audio guide or joining a tour is a good idea.
 They can tell you the stories behind everything you're seeing.
 Otherwise, it might all just look like old rocks and walls.
 You will learn a lot more about the history of the place.

 Pompeii gives you a look at what life was like back then.
 You can see how people lived, worked, and played.
 The city provides insight into Roman culture and daily life.
-The eruption of Mount Vesuvius froze everything in time, the artwork on the walls, the objects in the houses.
+The eruption of Mount Vesuvius froze everything in time—the artwork on the walls and the objects in the houses.
 Walking through Pompeii can be a somber experience.
 It is a reminder of the destruction and loss of life.
 It can make you think about the fragility of human existence.

 Excavations at Pompeii continue.
 New discoveries are constantly being made.
 These finds add to our understanding of this ancient city.
 Each new finding gives new insight into the lives of its residents.
 Historians and experts work to find out more about this place.
 Their work helps keep the memory of Pompeii and its people alive.